OpenSTEF/openstef/_sources/community.rst.txt

 Community
 =========
-Here you can find all information about the openSTEF community.
+Here you can find all information about the OpenSTEF community.

 Technical Steering Committee
 ----------------------------